joshuacoles/University-Notes/Physics/Electromagnetism 2/Lectures/Lec 5, Electostatics.md

 > Note the negative sign is convention as it is a potential energy field.

-This trivially satisfies 2 as per its initial creation, and thus we must only satisfy 1, [[Gauss's law]],
+This trivially satisfies 2 as per its initial creation, and thus we must only satisfy 1, [[Gauss's Law]],

 $$
 \begin{align*}